discoverlance-com/better-auth-with-firebase/README.md

   - Fields to Index: identifier (Ascending), createdAt (Descending)
   - Query Scope: Collection

+- Wait till the composite index status changed to Enabled.
+You might have to refresh the page to see changes to the status.
 - Create a service account for local development

 ## Getting Started